wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

   |
   | Highlights:

-  - Universal API in Python / Flask as standardized wrapper across internal services
+  - Design and building of a Universal API in Python as standardized wrapper across internal services
-  - Troubleshooting, Debugging and Patch creation to stabelize large SUSE Manager environment
+  - Troubleshooting, Debugging and Patch creation to stabilize large SUSE Manager environment
-  - Development of internal Web (HTML, CSS, JavaScript) and CLI (Bash, Python) tools for administrative tasks
+  - Development and maintenance of internal Web and CLI tools for re-occuring administrative tasks

   | Summary: